 The systems analyst helps bridge the communication gap between the worlds of IT and business.
 Those who work in this crucial position need a solid combination of technology and business knowledge and insight.

 Systems analysts analyze, document and communicate technical solutions, so they also must be process-driven and detail-oriented.
 “Companies are looking for systems analysts who have previous programming experience,” explains Robert Half Technology’s Minneapolis–St. Paul Area Director of Permanent Placement Services, Tim Stormoen.
 “They are required to gather requirements from users and stakeholders, and then translate those requirements into a technical document that a developer (programmer) can understand.”

 As organizations continue to require more efficient digital solutions, a knowledgeable systems analyst who can help ensure technical excellence remains a hot commodity.
-According to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), employment of computer systems analysts is projected to grow 9 percent from 2016 to 2026.
-The BLS also predicts that growth in cloud computing, cybersecurity, and mobile networks will increase demand for these technology professionals.
+According to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), employment of computer systems analysts is projected to grow 9 percent from 2018 to 2028.
+The BLS also predicts that further growth in cloud computing and increasing use of IT services in healthcare will increase demand for these technology professionals.

 Systems analyst job description